-I further certify that such help or source of information, as has been
+I further certify that such help or source of information, as has been availed of during the course of this investigation has duly been acknowledged.

-Dated:

-Dhaka, Bangladesh

-Prof. Dr. Mohammad Mosharraf Hossain
+Dated: Dhaka, Bangladesh Prof. Dr. Mohammad Mosharraf Hossain Supervisor Department of Soil Science Sher-e-Bangla Agricultural University

-Supervisor

-Department of Soil Science

-Sher-e-Bangla Agricultural University